Most people only write checks for things like their monthly rent which only requires writing a check with dollars and zero cents.

 Follow along with our step by step guide and you’ll be able to write the check you need to write and teach others how to write out a check with dollars and cents in no time.

-If you need to write a different type of check, here are a few other tutorials you could use instead:
+If you need to write a different type of check or need to know about routing numbers, here are a few other tutorials you could use instead:

 - How To Write A Check For Over A Thousand Dollars